 The best way to cover a lot of ground in these areas while getting up close to the attractions is on a bike tour!
 This bike tour of Lima goes through both Miraflores and Barranco, it lasts approximately three hours and stops at the best tourist attractions.
 What’s great too is that you will be spoiled with some incredible ocean views.

 If you prefer, you can rent a bike and explore independently.
 But I think going on a guided bike tour in Lima takes away the stress of planning what sights to see, and you will also get lots of fun snippets of information along the way!

 About an hour’s drive from downtown Lima (and only 30 minutes from Miraflores) is the Pachacamac Ruins of Lima.
 The city was first settled by the Incas in A.D.
 200 and was a functioning city for over 1,200 years.

 This is one of the most popular things to do in Lima because it includes a fascinating history lesson and gives you an insight into the Incas who lived here thousands of years ago!

-I love hiring a knowledgeable guide to take me around historical sites because without one, I miss the significance of these sites.
-This tour is a guided experience around the Pachacmac Ruins, guaranteed to satisfy even the most knowledgable history buff!
+I love hiring a knowledgeable guide to take me around historical sites because, without one, I miss the significance of these sites.
+This tour is a guided experience around the Pachacmac Ruins, guaranteed to satisfy even the most knowledgeable history buff!
 The tour is approximately 4 hours long and includes transport to and from the ruins.